gardener/documentation/website/documentation/getting-started/common-pitfalls/_index.md

 This chain of admission control and mutation can be enhanced by the user.
 Read about [dynamic admission control](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) for more details.

-`ValidatingWebhookConfiguration`: allow / deny based on custom rules
+`ValidatingWebhookConfiguration`: allow or deny requests based on custom rules

 `MutatingWebhookConfiguration`: change а resource before it is actually stored in etcd (that is, before any other controller acts upon)

-`ValidatingWebhookConfiguration` / `MutatingWebhookConfiguration`:
+Both `ValidatingWebhookConfiguration` as well as `MutatingWebhookConfiguration` resources:
 - specify for which resources and operations these checks should be executed.
-- specify how the checks are executed (service)
+- specify how to reach the webhook server (typically a service running on the data plane of a cluster)
-- webhook serving pod: perform a review and reply to the `admissionReview` request
+- rely on a webhook server performing a review and reply to the `admissionReview` request

 ![](./images/user-webhook-fail.gif)

-What can go wrong (i.e., the webhook is not reachable and thus blocking the creation of the pod or any other operation that the webhook is responsible for)?
+What could possibly go wrong?
+Due to the separation of control plane and data plane in Gardener's architecture, webhooks have the potential to break a cluster.
+If the webhook server is not responding in time with a valid answer, the request should timeout and the failure policy is invoked.
+Depending on the scope of the webhook, frequent failures may cause downtime for applications.
+Common causes for failure are:

-- VPN / connection issues can happen both on the side of the seed as well as the shoot
+-  The call to the webhook is made through the VPN tunnel.
+VPN / connection issues can happen both on the side of the seed as well as the shoot and would render the webhook unavailable from the perspective of the control plane.
 - The traffic cannot reach the pod (network issue, pod not available)
 - The pod is processing too slow (e.g., because there are too many requests)